m1griffin/arrayfunc/docs/ArrayFunc.rst

 * Ldexp only accepts an integer number as the second parameter, not an array.
 * Math.pow is not implemented because it duplicates the operator pow (and the names would collide in arrayfunc).
+* Fma is not part of the Python standard library, but has been offered here as an additional feature.